gumaerc-testorg/4.111-spring-2014/content/pages/readings.md

 ### Required Readings

-Spirn, A. W. "[Ecological Urbanism: A Framework for the Design of Resilient Cities](http://www.annewhistonspirn.com/author/essays.html)."
+Spirn, A. W. ["Ecological Urbanism: A Framework for the Design of Resilient Cities" (PDF)](https://www.annewhistonspirn.com/sharefiles/Spirn-EcoUrbanism-2012.pdf).
 Springer Verlag, 2013.

 ### Take a Look At